Skip to main content

 Written by Krisna Sorathia

-When it comes time to report on your influencer marketing initiatives, your Tribe Dynamics dashboard can provide a lot of data about your community and the content being produced about your brand.
-To help you navigate the ecosystem, think of every number you see as one piece of the puzzle; when evaluated together, our metrics are designed to come together to form a comprehensive picture of your earned media program.
+When it comes time to report on your creator marketing initiatives, your Tribe Dynamics account can provide a lot of data about your community and the content being produced about your brand.
+To help you navigate the ecosystem, think of every number you see as one piece of the puzzle; when evaluated together, our metrics are designed to come together to form a comprehensive picture of your program.

-By providing a variety of complementary data points, we hope to empower you to make nuanced and informed decisions about your brand's influencer marketing strategy.
+By providing a variety of complementary data points, we hope to empower you to make nuanced and informed decisions about your brand's creator marketing strategy.

 Evaluating brand performance